baires/shouldideploy/README.md

 The API returns a JSON object containing the following keys:

 - `timezone`: The timezone used for evaluating the date and time.
+- `date`: The date provided as parameter in ISO format (YYYY-MM-DDTHH:mm:ss.sssZ)
 - `shouldideploy`: A boolean value indicating whether you should deploy today or not.
 - `message`: A string containing a reason or explanation for the `shouldideploy` result.